Raj-Purohith-Arjun/folio-takehome-raj/README.md

 Why this was included:

-- The role is AI Product Engineer, so I wanted to show a practical AI workflow rather than only traditional CRUD changes.
+- I wanted to show a practical AI workflow rather than only traditional CRUD changes.
 - Staff at small districts often need help starting public-facing notices, packets, or announcements.
 - A local fallback keeps the feature reliable during a live review, even if an API key is missing, quota is exhausted, or a provider rate-limits the request.